ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 # Extra Builds
 So far we've just learned how to add some fun python stuff to your character file.
-But what if you want to make a company wide tool that other people can run, too - so everyone can just add the file at the top?
+But what if you want to make a company wide tool that other people can run, too - so everyone can just add the file at the top as shown in this gif:
 ![Alt text](images/python_customBuild.gif)
 This is where extrabuilds come in.